-- Head to our What’s On page to book on the next free session
+- Check our What’s On page to see when the next Factory session is running.

-- Once you’ve taken part, complete our evaluation survey to give us feedback on your experience and make suggestions for future sessions
+Once you’ve taken part, please complete our evaluation survey to give us feedback on your experience and make suggestions for future sessions.

 Who manages the programme?